cncf/velocity/README.md

 ﻿# velocity
 ## Track development velocity

-This tool set generates data for Bubble/Motion Google Sheet Chart.<br/>The main script is `analysis.rb`.
-The input is a csv file created manually from BigQuery results.
+This tool set generates data for a Bubble/Motion Google Sheet Chart.<br/>The main script is `analysis.rb`.
+The input is a csv file created from BigQuery results.

 This tool is being used for periodical chars update as described in the following documents:<br/>
 [Guide to the CNCF projects chart creation](docs/cncf_chart_creation.md)<br/>